 Spend some quality time before Christmas!

-Take part in other various events and celebrations!
+Enjoy many other miscellaneous events and celebrations!

 All year in Solothurn there are many important events and festivals, in fact as almost everywhere in the country, but the most popular are the Days of Cinema, which are traditionally held in January.
 Next, in February-March there is Chesslete – the carnival of Solothurn, when the townspeople in white clothes and torches are noisy and cheerfully escorting the winter, burning a scarecrow, participating in balls-masquerades.